How Trump Plowed Through $1 Billion, Losing Cash Advantage

 Dan Eberhart, who has given over $190,000 to Trump’s election efforts, said many Republican donors are now focused on keeping control of the Senate in GOP hands — not Trump's chances of winning.

 “The Senate majority is the most important objective right now,” he said.
-“It's the bulwark against so much bad policy that the Democrats want to do if they sweep the elections."
+“It's the bulwark against so much bad policy that the Democrats want to do."

 Associated Press writer Andrew Milligan in New York contributed to this report.